What is Diabetes?

 Types of Diabetes.

 Being diagnosed with Diabetes may have left you feeling a bit shaken.
-We help you understand your Diabetes Type, and why your diagnosis isn’t the end of life as you know it.
+We help you understand your Diabetes Type, and more about your diagnosis as Diabetic.

 Types of Diabetes

-There are three primary types of Diabetes, although new research suggests there may be up to five (Whiteman, 2018).
-Research published by The Lancet suggests that redefining the Types in line with genetic predisposition could simplify treatment.
-Until this takes root among medical communities, these three Types are still used to diagnose and treat Diabetics, worldwide:
+There are 3 primary types of Diabetes, although new research suggests there may be up to 5 (Whiteman, 2018).
+Research published by The Lancet suggests that redefining the types in line with genetic predisposition could simplify treatment.
+Traditionally and generally, however, there are 3 primary types of Diabetes.
+Confirming your type of Diabetes will help you and your medical team create a Diabetic treatment and Diabetic monitoring programme:

 Type 1 Diabetes

-Type 1 Diabetes (Insulin Dependent or Juvenile Diabetes) occurs when your pancreas produces little to no insulin.
 Insulin is required for your body to process glucose in your bloodstream.
-If you’re diagnosed with this Type, your blood glucose levels are too high, and you need an intervention.
+If you’re diagnosed as Type 1 Diabetic, your blood glucose levels are too high, and you need an intervention.

-Type 1 never goes away.
-There is no cure; only treatment and management plans, adapted for your unique body and needs.
-Because each person differs, your doctor or clinic sister must advise you on your unique treatment and management plan.
+Type 1 Diabetes cannot be cured, but it can be treated, monitored, and managed.
+Because each person differs, your doctor or clinic sister must advise you on your unique Diabetic treatment and Diabetic management plan.

 Understand more about Diabetes and how to live a happy, healthy life as a Diabetic.